Emily Yacina: 2022 and All the Things: A Decade of Songs

 After several years without any solo releases during the COVID-19 pandemic, Emily Yacina announced she would release a retrospective album covering her past decade as an artist.
 The album included three new singles along with ten selected tracks from various albums and EPs throughout her career.
 The new songs were also released separately in an EP titled "Dominos".
 One of the tracks, "DB Cooper" is dedicated to Littman, her late producer and friend.

-2023-
+2023–

 In November 2023, Emily Yacina released the single "Nothing Lasts" produced in collaboration with Rostam Batmanglij and his label, Matsor Projects.
 This was followed by the track "Trick of the Light" in January 2024, with both songs being released together on a 7-inch vinyl record.

 Personal life

-Yacina studied Environmental Studies at The New School in New York and has also worked with an environmentally focused nonprofit organization in Fairbanks, Alaska.
+Yacina studied Environmental studies at The New School in New York City and has also worked with an environmentally focused nonprofit organization in Fairbanks, Alaska.

 Artistry

 In a 2017 interview, Emily Yacina stated that her all-time favorite artist is Liz Phair.
-Yacina’s music has been compared to artists such as Clairo, Big Thief, and Snail Mail.
+Yacina's music has been compared to artists such as Clairo, Big Thief, and Snail Mail.

 According to Yacina, the majority of her lyrics are autobiographical.